Difference equations and Omega functions: Solutions of the functional equation.

 Some of the results in \cite{BPM3} can be generalized.
 In particular the Integrability criterion and Abel-like Theorem (Theorems 4.2 and 4.3).
 This will be studied in a separate article.
 K. Biswas has extended results from \cite{BPM3} to curves of higher genus \cite{B}.
 It is interesting to speculate on the extension of the results for Omega functions in higher genus.

 \textbf{Acknowledgements.}

-We thank J.-P. Ramis for pointing out the earlier appearance of Omega fonctions under the name of ``modified Gamma functions'' in the theory of asymptotic approximations, and to the classical litterature on difference equations, in particular for references on the study of solutions with controlled vertical growth.
+We thank J.-P. Ramis for pointing out the earlier appearance of Omega fonctions under the name of ``modified Gamma functions'' in the theory of asymptotic approximations, and to the classical literature on difference equations, in particular for references on the study of solutions with controlled vertical growth.
+We thank A. Aycock for the reference to Euler's method to solve this type of difference equations.
+We are grateful to K. Biswas for corrections and interesting comments related to our previous related work.
+We finally also thank the referee for his comments and corrections that greatly improved the presentation.